zhangseanx/kpop_data_science/README.md

-# kpop_data_science
+# spotify_data_science
-Use data mining, EDA, and ML to analysis my Korean song choices
+Use data mining, EDA, and ML to analyze  song choices